fortyninemaps/picogeojson/README.md

 Keyword arguments can be passed to `tostring()` that
-- enforce Polygon/MultiPolygon rotation direction, with counterclockwise for enternal rings and clockwise for internal rings
+- enforce Polygon/MultiPolygon rotation direction, with counterclockwise for external rings and clockwise for internal rings
 - split objects that cross the international dateline into multipart objects, for easier processing
+- alter

-For finer control, `Deserializer` and `Serializer` objects can be subclassed and overloaded.
+`Deserializer` and `Serializer` objects are provided for customization.

 This is a standalone Python package extracted from the [Karta](https://karta.fortyninemaps.com) `geojson` submodule.